compost Teas & EXTRACTS

 tea or extract?

-Liquid Biological Amendment (Extract) is an extract made from compost and water.
-While Active Compost Tea has a very short “shelf-life”, Liquid Biological Amendment (LBA) can remain viable for up to two months or more.
+Liquid Biological Extract is an extract made from compost and water.
+While Active Compost Tea has a very short “shelf-life”, Liquid Biological Extracts can remain viable for several weeks.
 This is because high quality finished and mature compost contains a vast diversity of microorganisms that have gone into different states of dormancy, or suspended animation.

-The different kinds of microbes were very active during the actual composting process, but when a compost pile stops heating up and begins to look like “good black dirt”, or soil, this an indication that the microorganisms have run out of readily available food resources.
+The different kinds of microbes were very active during the actual composting process, and even further decomposing in the vermicomposter using worms.
+At the end of the vermicomposting process, the microorganisms have run out of readily available food resources.
 With nothing more to eat, they go to “sleep”.

-If a person makes a compost tea with just water and compost, it is considered an “Extract”, “Dormant Tea” or “Liquid Biological Amendment”.
-With the engineered, quality equipment we use, nearly all of the microorganisms in the vermicompost are extracted (dislodged) from the actual compost particles in one to two hours.
+With the engineered, quality equipment we use, nearly all of the microorganisms in the vermicompost are extracted (dislodged) from the actual compost particles in a matter of hours.
 Though the organisms are extracted into the liquid, because there are no new food resources, they remain relatively dormant, thus requiring very little oxygen.
 Therefore storage for longer periods of time can be expected, depending on environment and storage conditions.

 When microbial food resources are added, such as liquid fish, kelp, etc., the microorganisms sense this new presence of nutrition and begin to “wake up”, grow and reproduce.
 With this new availability of food, the microbiological communities become very active and consume a large volume of oxygen as they vigorously grow and multiply, thus the need for a continual supply of oxygen until they are applied to plants or soil.
 If starved or limited of this vital oxygen supply, the compost tea quickly becomes anaerobic and conditions will favor the growth of pathogenic organisms instead of the beneficial microorganisms desired.
 This is the reason why an Active Compost Tea has a very short “shelf-life” (4 to 8 hours) once removed from an active oxygen supply.